Investigating charmed hybrid baryons via QCD sum rules: Results at the leading order

-In this Letter we apply the QCD sum rule method to systematically study the charmed hybrid baryon currents listed above within the framework of heavy quark effective theory.
-In particular, the numerical results for the multiplets $[\bar{3}_f,\bar{3}_c,0,1,G]$, $[6_f,\bar{3}_c,1,0,G]$, $[6_f,\bar{3}_c,1,1,G]$, and $[6_f,\bar{3}_c,1,2,G]$ are presented in Table~\ref{tab:results}.
-As discussed previously, these currents can couple to charmed hybrid baryons with both positive and negative parities.
-For example, the positive-parity current $J_{F,C,j_{qq},j_l,J^+}^{\alpha_1\cdots \alpha_{J-1/2}}$ generally couples to both the positive-parity state $B_+$ and the negative-parity state $B_-$ through
+In this section we apply the QCD sum rule method to investigate the charmed hybrid baryon currents given in Eqs.~(\ref{eq:start}-\ref{eq:end}) within the framework of heavy quark effective theory.
+These seven currents form the four baryon multiplets $[\bar{3}_f,\bar{3}_c,0,1,G]$, $[6_f,\bar{3}_c,1,0,G]$, $[6_f,\bar{3}_c,1,1,G]$, and $[6_f,\bar{3}_c,1,2,G]$.
+The other currents given in Eqs.~(\ref{eq:start1}-\ref{eq:end1}) will be investigated in our future studies.
+We shall find that the current $J_{6_f,\bar{3}_c,1,1,1/2^+}$, belonging to the doublet $[6_f,\bar{3}_c,1,1,G]$, couples to the lowest-lying charmed hybrid baryon, so we use this current as a representative example.
+The explicit forms of this current and its spin partner for the $\Sigma_{cg}$ states are presented as follows ($q=up/down$):